 Dishing out samples from two 6-foot Subway vegan subs loaded with fresh veggies and protein-packed Tofurky deli slices, our DC team — Carolyn Wendler, Jessica Blacksten, David Kriesberg, Patricia Welty, Rena Roseman, and Jacob Spendelow — introduced over 300 Washingtonians to delicious vegan food.
 We also distributed hundreds of pieces of pro-veg literature and talked with countless people about the benefits of choosing animal-friendly foods.
 Here are some of the reactions:

 - “If you hadn’t told me this was vegan turkey, I would never have guessed”

 - “This tastes exactly–I mean EXACTLY like the turkey sandwich I always order!”

 - “This is delicious!
 Can I order this at Subway?”

-In sunny Los Angeles, volunteers Kelly Boston, Jessica Spain, Tony Shale, Jose Berber, Alexis Antonelli-Morris, and Sarakoschka Bahr rocked the sidewalk with two more 6-foot Tofurky vegan subs.
+In sunny Los Angeles, volunteers Kelly, Jessica, Tony, Jose, Alexis, and Sarakoschka rocked the sidewalk with two more 6-foot Tofurky vegan subs.
 We distributed over 500 pieces of literature and nearly 300 bite-sized sandwiches to Westwood locals and UCLA students eager to taste and snap photos with the biggest sandwich they’d ever seen.